Fail Better to be More Successful! My 4-Step Guide

 The 4 Most Effective Weight Training Splits for Cyclists

-A training split is simply the organisation of your training sessions across the week.
-This article list 4 of the best to aid your cycling performances.
+A training split is simply the organisation of your weekly training sessions.
+This article lists 4 of the best to aid your cycling.